 An enforcement petition carries with it certain elements of criminal proceedings, specifically jail time in certain cases.
 A lawyer can be appointed to represent you if you do not have the means to hire one yourself.
 Fines, contempt of court findings and having to pay the attorney’s fees of your child’s other parent are other possibilities that may come from an enforcement case.

 In most cases, you will not have to be overly concerned about serving time in jail for any child support arrearage if it is your first time going to court for the failure to pay child support in time and in full.
 Those people that either has a very large arrearage or have found themselves in court on multiple occasions for the failure to pay support can run the risk of serving time in jail.
 As a result, having a lawyer with you is an absolute must.
 Hiring one on your own is your best course of action to take.
-Otherwise, you can qualify to have the court appoint you an attorney if you qualify as being economically disadvantaged.
+If you meet the criteria for being economically disadvantaged, the court can appoint you an attorney.

 Questions about child support?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material that we covered in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys are experienced in handling a variety of cases including child support.
-We offer free of charge consultations six days a week here in our office where your questions can be answered.
+Our licensed family law attorneys have extensive experience handling various cases, including child support matters.
+We provide free consultations six days a week at our office, where we can address your questions at no cost to you.
 Thank you for your time and consideration.
 We hope that you will join us tomorrow to discuss additional subjects related to child support in Texas family law cases.

 Ebook